cappuchinese/Intro-Java/src/main/java/week1_0/Readme.md

 # An within-classroom assignment

-We'll deal (start) with this one in class so you know what to expect.
+We'll deal or start with this one in class so you know what to expect.

 There are several methods shown in class `StartingJava`.